On Approximate Reconfigurability of Label Cover: Introduction

-The recent work of the author~\cite{ohsaka2023gap} demonstrated that assuming \PSPACE-hardness of approximation for \prb{Maxmin CSP Reconfiguration} (which implies that for \prb{Maxmin Label Cover Reconfiguration}), a bunch of reconfiguration problems are also \PSPACE-hard to approximate, say, within a factor of $(1-\epsilon)$ for some $\epsilon \in (0,1)$.
-One limitation of this approach is that the value of such $\epsilon$ might be too small to rule out a $0.999\cdots 9$-approximation algorithm.
-In \NP optimization problems, the \emph{parallel repetition theorem} due to {Raz}~\cite{raz1998parallel} serves as the ``mother'' of many strong inapproximability results \cite{feige1998threshold,hastad1999clique,hastad2001some}.
-The crux of this theorem is to imply along with the PCP theorem~\cite{arora1998probabilistic,arora1998proof} that for every $\epsilon \in (0,1)$, there is a finite alphabet $\Sigma$ such that \prb{Label Cover} on $\Sigma$ is \NP-hard to approximate within a factor of $\epsilon$.
-One might thus think of a reconfiguration analogue of the parallel repetition theorem for \prb{Maxmin Label Cover Reconfiguration}, which would help in improving \PSPACE-hardness of approximation for reconfiguration problems.
+The recent work of the author~\cite{ohsaka2023gap} postulates the \emph{Reconfiguration Inapproximability Hypothesis}\footnote{ This hypothesis has been resolved recently \cite{hirahara2024probabilistically,karthik2023inapproximability}.
+See also \cref{subsec:intro:followup}. } to give evidence that a bunch of reconfiguration problems such as \prb{Maxmin Label Cover Reconfiguration} are $\PSPACE$-hard to approximate within a factor of, say, $1-\epsilon$ for some $\epsilon \in (0,1)$.
+One limitation of this approach is that the value of such $\epsilon$ might be too small to refute a $0.999\cdots 9$-approximation algorithm.
+In the $\NP$ regime, we can use the \emph{parallel repetition theorem} due to \citet{raz1998parallel} to reduce the soundness error of a two-prover game efficiently and give strong inapproximability results for many $\NP$-hard problems \cite{feige1998threshold,hastad1999clique,hastad2001some,khanna2000hardness,bellare1998free,dinur2005hardness}.
+The crux of this theorem is to imply along with the PCP theorem~\cite{arora1998probabilistic,arora1998proof} that for every $\epsilon \in (0,1)$, there is a finite alphabet $\Sigma$ such that \prb{Label Cover} on $\Sigma$ is $\NP$-hard to approximate within a factor of $\epsilon$.\footnote{ The same result holds even if the underlying graph of a two-prover game is biregular. } Other parallel repetition theorems are also known for quantum games \cite{yuen2016parallel}, $3$-player games \cite{girish2022polynomial}, and probabilistically checkable proofs \cite{chiesa2024parallel}.
+One might thus think of a reconfiguration analogue of the parallel repetition theorem for \prb{Maxmin Label Cover Reconfiguration}, which would help in improving $\PSPACE$-hardness of approximation for reconfiguration problems.
 Our contribution is to give evidence that such hopes are probably dashed.